-Driver arrested after attempting to run over crowd at Paris mosque
+Paris mosque: Driver arrested after attempting to ram crowd

 "Because he couldn't get through the barriers, he tried to go down another route but hit an obstacle and fled," police said.

+"We saw the car drive around the mosque three times," an eyewitness told Le Parisien.
+"It was strange.
+All of a sudden it sped up.
+It seemed to me that it was clearly trying to knock over pedestrians."

-No one was wounded in the assault and the driver was arrested at his home.
+No one was wounded in the assault and the driver was arrested at his home a short time later.

 "The police firmly condemn this act and are doing everything to investigate and understand the motivation of the driver," the statement said.